mui/material-ui/docs/data/joy/components/button-group/button-group.md

 Note that you lose the global variants when you add custom variants.
 :::

-### Colors

-Every palette included in the theme is available via the `color` prop.
-Play around combining different colors with different variants.

-{{"demo": "ButtonGroupColors.js"}}

 ### Sizes

 The ButtonGroup component comes in three sizes: `sm`, `md` (default), and `lg`.